 American Saddlebred horse is the first horse breed established in America.
-Today hes the ultimate show horse.
-Saddlebreds origin country is North America a warm blood, originated from Galloway and a Hobbie horse, which where natural pacers small, hardy, and very comfortable to ride over tough terrain.
+Today he`s the ultimate show horse.
+Saddlebreds origin country is North America a warmblood originated from Galloway and a Hobbie horse, which were natural pacers small, hardy, and very comfortable to ride over rough terrain.

-It was imported from Britain during the early part of Americas history and was originally known as the Kentucky Saddle Horse.
-Its such a distinct breed because of the influence of many other breeds as a result of the Thoroughbred, Morgan, Narragansett Pacer now extinct, and Canadian Pace.
+It was imported from Britain during the early part of America`s history and was originally known as the Kentucky Saddle Horse.
+It is such a distinct breed because of the influence of many other breeds as a result of the Thoroughbred, Morgan, Narragansett Pacer now extinct, and Canadian Pace.

 Most famous are Denmark- 1839- 1858, stallion that would be designated Foundation Sire of the breed and was a successful four-mile racer Harrison Chief- foaled in 1872, sire whose offspring showed dynamic action in harness and under saddle The legendary Great Wing Commander- foaled in 1943, a career of consistent championships A coal black stallion Rex McDonald, idolized by the public, and visited by Presidents of the U.S. and many more.

-The conformation and overall appearance of the Saddlbred is elegance, combined with an attitude that is often called class, presence, quality, style or charm, thus rightly bears the nickname The Peacock of the Horse World.
+Conformation and overall appearance of the Saddlebred is elegance, combined with an attitude that is often called class, presence, quality, style or charm, thus rightly bears the nickname The Peacock of the Horse World.

 Close full screen [Esc]